MarcoSelvatici/Blue/team/README-team.md

 After clicking the run button, you can hover the let expressions to see a tooltip with their types!

+**Windows instructions:**
+Unzip `team\editor\dist\Blue-win32-x64.zip` to a directory of your choice and run `Blue.exe`.
+Alternatively, execute `setup.bat`.
+It will create a new directory `Blue` and launch the Blue GUI.
+The GUI can then be started anytime by running `Blue\Blue.exe`.

+**Alternative method:**
+Enter the `team/editor` directory and follow the instructions in the README (like Visual2).
+The app can be compiled and run live or packed to then be used on Windows/Linux/macOS.

 ## Features